 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

 Mrs L Simpson – Headteacher

-Miss J Snowden – Assistant Headteacher
+Miss J Snowden – Deputy Headteacher

 At Atlas Community Primary School the health, safety and wellbeing of all of our children is our highest priority.
 We do not take this responsibility lightly; we understand the trust that every parent and family places in us when dropping their child off with us each day and we do everything we can to ensure that we continue to provide a safe and secure environment where every child can thrive.